itsmaxymoo/bc125py/docs/contrib_doc.md

 For style's sake, all SDO's should adapt the docstring in `_E`, and maintain the order of functions seen in `_E` and `_ScannerDataObject`.

-An SDO overriding a function may not modify the function's signature, with one
+An SDO implementing a function may not modify the function's signature.
-exception: adding a mandatory `index: int` parameter for SDO's associated with an index on the scanner (e.g: DCH, CIN, CSP, etc...).
-If an index parameter is necessary, it may only be added to the functions `to_write_command` and `to_fetch_command`. **Indexes should not be stored in the SDO**.

 Any public attribute of an SDO must be an attribute of that scanner setting.

 If an SDO implements `to_fetch_command`, it should also implement